RecordEvolution/ReswarmOS/update/README.md

 # Update

-In order keep an already deployed device running _ReswarmOS_ up to date we have to have a way to upgrade the running system _without_ having to reflash it.
+In order to keep an already deployed device running _ReswarmOS_ up to date we have to have a way to upgrade the running system _without_ having to reflash it.
 Generally speaking there a two approaches to the problem: